OBF/GSoC/00_ideas.md

 The ETE toolkit is a Python software intended for the integrative reconstruction, analysis and visualization of [phylogenetic trees](https://en.wikipedia.org/wiki/Phylogenetic_tree).
-ETE is widely used in research, particularly for large phylogenomic studies (>270 citations, >3000 ETE 3.0 downloads).
+ETE is widely used in the computational biology field, particularly for large phylogenomic studies (>270 citations, >3000 ETE 3.0 downloads).

 * [Website](http://etetoolkit.org)